cogentapps/chat-with-gpt/README.md

 ## Features

-- 🚀 Fast response times.
+- 🚀 **Fast** response times.
-- 🔎 Search through your past chat conversations.
+- 🔎 **Search** through your past chat conversations.
-- 📄 View and customize the "system prompt" - the secret prompt shown to ChatGPT by the system before your first message.
+- 📄 View and customize the System Prompt - the **secret prompt** shown to ChatGPT by the system before your first message.
-- 🌡 Adjust the creativity and randomness of responses by setting the Temperature setting.
+- 🌡 Adjust the **creativity and randomness** of responses by setting the Temperature setting.
 Higher temperature means more creativity.
-- 💬 Give ChatGPT a realistic human voice by connecting your ElevenLabs text-to-speech account.
+- 💬 Give ChatGPT a **realistic human voice** by connecting your ElevenLabs text-to-speech account.
-- ✉ Share your favorite chat sessions online using public share URLs.
+- ✉ **Share** your favorite chat sessions online using public share URLs.
-- 📋 Easily copy-and-paste ChatGPT messages.
+- 📋 Easily **copy-and-paste** ChatGPT messages.
-- 🖼 Full markdown support including code, tables, and math.
+- 🖼 **Full markdown support** including code, tables, and math.
 - 🫰 Pay for only what you use with the ChatGPT API.

 ## Bring your own API keys